Let There Be Love (Christina Aguilera song)

 "Let There Be Love" is a song recorded by American singer Christina Aguilera for her seventh studio album, Lotus (2012).
 It was written and produced by Max Martin and Shellback, with additional writing from Bonnie McKee, Oliver Goldstein, Oscar Holter and Jakke Erixson.
 Having originally collaborated with other producers in her earlier works, Aguilera stated that the "full circle" her career had taken became the right time to work with Martin.
-The song combines dance-pop, EDM and pop music genres, and is influenced by electronica and trance.
+The song combines EDM and pop music genres, and is influenced by electronica and trance.
 Its instrumentation incorporates synths, drums and electronics.

 "Let There Be Love" garnered positive reviews from music critics.
 Many praised Aguilera for not over singing and delivering a solid vocal performance, while others complimented the musical structure and composition.
 The song peaked at number 132 on the South Korea international singles chart following the release of the album, number five on the Ultratip (Bubbling Under) chart in Wallonia (Belgium), and at number one on the US Dance Club Songs chart.
 It was the second-most played song of 2013 in clubs in the US.

 On August 29, 2013, an accompanying music video for the song was released on Aguilera's official channel.
 It features cameo appearances from Nicole Richie, Christina Milian, Chris Mann, Aguilera's son Max Bratman and her current boyfriend Matthew Rutler.
 The video sees everybody makes the "L" sign for the word "love", alongside positive messages, such as "Racism sucks", "Accept", and "Amo a mi hijo gay" ("I love my gay son").
 It was described as a "soulful, and completely inexplicable, letter to her fans thanking them for their undying love".
 To promote Lotus and the song, Aguilera performed "Let There Be Love" at the 40th American Music Awards and on The Voice in the United States.